Get notified of page updates

 Fatigue

-NCCN guidelines recommend that doctors ask cancer survivors about changes in memory and ability to think clearly, and level of fatigue during their regular visits.
-People should report fatigue to their doctors so they can be checked and treated for underlying causes, including depression, sleep disturbances and medication side effects.
+Expert guidelines recommend that doctors ask cancer patients about their level of fatigue during their regular visits.
+You should report fatigue to your doctor so you can be checked and treated for underlying causes, including depression, sleep disturbances and medication side effects.
+Although no medications can counteract the fatigue caused by chemotherapy, some options may improve your energy level, including:

-• making sure that you get adequate sleep.
+• ensuring that you get adequate sleep.

 Hair loss